NandanIITM/Pizzeria_Zearth_Sol/README.md

-# Alpian-Test
+#Pizzeria_Zearth_Sol

-This private repository is created to write exercise solutions for Alpian
+This private repository is created to write exercise solutions for problems mentioned in 'questions.txt'.

 ## Installation